ThunderFly-aerospace/TFRPM01/doc/tindie.md

  * Added an LED indicating sensor power supply
  * Improved PCB layout

-Note: The TFRPM01D sensors shipped from 8.5.
-2023 do not have a screw hole on the bottom sticker for opening the casing.
-To change the I2C device address or output voltage, it is necessary to remove the bottom sticker with a hole for a screw.
+Note: The TFRPM01D sensors shipped from 8.
+5. 2023 do not have a hole for screw on the bottom sticker for opening the plastic case.
+To change the I2C device address or output voltage, it is necessary to remove the bottom sticker for accessing the screw. (bottom sticker is sticker with QR code)

 #### TFRPM01C (from 03/2021)
  * Gray case